MagicDogGuo/MyBlogPost/README.md

         *   Dedicated "My Posts" page for managing personal articles.
     *   **Admin Privileges:**
         *   Full CRUD (Create, Read, Update, Delete) operations on all articles across the platform.
-        *   (Future) Access to manage all comments and subscriber data.
+        *   Access to manage all comments and subscriber data.
     *   **Post Features:**
         *   Rich text content support for articles.
         *   Tagging system for content categorization.